joereynolds/SQHell.vim/README.md

 let g:host = 'mydatabaseconnection.office'
 ```

-###  Safety

 I **strongly** suggest that the above configuration details are kept *outside*
 of version control and gitignored in your global gitignore.

-## What about DBExt, vim-sql-workbench and others?
+## What about dbext, vim-sql-workbench and others?

-DBExt is very featurefuk (and very good) but comes in at a whopping 12000 lines
+DBExt is very featureful (and very good) but comes in at a whopping 12000 lines
 of code.
 By contrast SQHell.vim is a mere ~100 lines

 The setup and installation process for vim-sql-workbench is something that I